One of the greatest fears among aspiring and qualified pilots is not being issued or losing their medical certificate.

 - Transient loss of control of nervous system function(s) without a satisfactory explanation of the cause

-What Are the Chances of Getting Caught Lying on an FAA Medical?
+Likelihood and Penalties for Getting Caught Lying on an FAA Medical

 Due to the self-reporting nature, the chances of getting caught lying on an FAA medical aren’t very high.